 You are only required to report height changes of 2 inches or more and weight changes of 20 pounds or more.
 To report these changes or to change your organ donor status, you must go in person to any MVA office.
 Remember to bring the product that you wish to change.

-- There is a fee for a new (i.e., “corrected”) product that is issued because of changed or incorrect information; the only exceptions are the removal of vision restriction and a change in organ donor status for which there is no fee charged.
+- There is a fee for a new (i.e., “corrected”) product that is issued because of changed or incorrect information; the only exceptions are the removal of vision restrictions, a change in organ donor status, or the addition or removal of the organ donor heart symbol for which there is no fee charged.

-- There is no fee for the Correction Attachment Card.
-(Change of Address ONLY)
+- There is no fee for the correction attachment card (for changes of address).

 Driver Services Division